 Starlight Cottage is the perfect place to watch the night skies from the comfort of home.
 This luxury cottage has two outdoor terraces with ample space to stretch out and look up.
 Ideal for a romantic getaway, Starlight Cottage sleeps two and is incredibly peaceful, with the essence of a boutique hotel inside.

-For a unique experience, why not stay in the Black Mountains Yurt?
-This cosy stargazers' haven is nestled high in the mountains, with a perfect, open view to enjoy exploring the night skies, especially if you fancy experiencing Wales' night skies from the comfort of your own hot tub.
+For a unique experience, why not stay at Skirrid Skies?
+This cosy stargazers' retreat is nestled beneath the Skirrid Mountain, with a perfect, open view to enjoy exploring the night skies, especially if you fancy experiencing them from the comfort of your own bubbling hot tub!